b-charles/pigs/ioc/README.md

 ```go
 func InjectedFunc(first mypkg.SomeInterface, second *anotherlib.RandomComponent) { ... }
 ```
-If the container calls the function, the first argument will be injected with a component named `mypkg.SomeInterface` and the second argument with a component named `anotherlib.RandomComponent`: on the contrary of structure injection, note that there is no fallback on the name of the argument.
+If the container calls the function, the first argument will be injected with a component named `<path of mypkg module>/mypkg/SomeInterface` and the second argument with a component named `<path of anotherlib module>/anotherlib/RandomComponent`: on the contrary of structure injection, note that there is no fallback on the name of the argument.
 Of course, the function can be defined without any argument.

-This first form is pretty clear but not very flexible.
-The other is little more messy, but more useful: the function is defined with only one argument, a structure or a pointer to a structure, which will be injected as defined in the section [Injection of structures](#injection-of-structures), with the flavor "all injected".
+This first form is pretty clear but not very flexible (you can't define arbitrary injection names).
+The other is little more messy, but more powerful: the function is defined with only one argument, a structure or a pointer to a structure, which will be injected as defined in the section [Injection of structures](#injection-of-structures), with the flavor "all injected".
 The type of this sole argument can be properly defined or defined directly in the function:
 ```go
 func injectedFunc(injected struct {
     SomeComponent mypkg.SomeInterface
     Another RandomInterface `inject:"RandomComponent"`
 }) { ... }
 ```
-Here, the argument `injected` will be injected with a component named `mypkg.SomeComponent` and another one named `RandomComponent`.
+Here, the argument `injected` will be injected with a component named `<path of mypkg module>/mypkg/SomeComponent` and another one named `RandomComponent`.

 #### Auto-discovery injection